carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 import numpy as np
 ~~~
 {: .language-python}
-First we need to read the `mini-genomes.blast` file that we produced.
+First, we need to read the `mini-genomes.blast` file that we produced.
 Let's import the BLAST results to Python using the column names: `qseqid`,`sseqid`, `evalue`.

 ~~~